DXA-Data-Xtraction-Assistant/DXA-Data-Xtraction-Assistant/DXAv2-TestVersion/README.md

 # Step 1: Formatting and exporting your DXA scan reports

 Different software versions display and organize DXA data differently.
 At your DXA computer ensure that the DXA reports to be extracted are formatted correctly.
-This can be accomplished by changing the report configurations, if needed, as shown in the [first tutorial video](https://www.youtube.com/watch?v=IuckTLeyZ0k).
+This can be accomplished by changing the report configurations, if needed, as shown in the [Tutorial Video 1: How to configure and export the DXA reports to be in the format needed for use with the DXA2 application.](https://www.youtube.com/watch?v=IuckTLeyZ0k).

 Please scroll to find the software version that matches or is closest to what you are using and ensure your reports are configured to match these examples.
 Each DXA scan report for use in the DXA<sup>2</sup> should be saved to an external hard drive as either an *.xps* or *.pdf* file.
 Then, you can either transfer the scans from the external hard drive to a location on the computer where the DXA<sup>2</sup> application is located (or will be downloaded) or use the DXA<sup>2</sup> on the computer and save all outputs to the external hard drive.